top of page

 Here's what I see all the time:

-A parent sees their child struggling.
-They tell someone.
+A parent notices their child struggling.
+They voice their concerns.
 They're told to wait and see.
 Months pass.
 Sometimes years.
-You don't wanna be in Grade 3 and go, 'I knew in kindergarten there was a problem, but I was told to wait and see.
-And now we're at Grade 3 and they've missed these critical years of learning to read.’
-Those years matter.
+You don’t want to be in Grade 3 and think, "I knew in kindergarten there was a problem, but I was told to wait and see."
+Now, in Grade 3, your child has missed critical years of learning to read.
+Those early years matter.
 From kindergarten to Grade 3, kids learn to read.
 After Grade 3, they read to learn.
+Miss those early years?
+Your child falls behind in everything—science, social studies, math.

 Why Schools Say "Wait and See"